 Insanity Asylum 2 Review

-The moves are not only physically difficult, but they require serious mental focus and prep.
+The moves also require serious mental focus and prep.
 A few of them involve four or five exercises built into one “move,” especially the agility sequences.
 It’s no wonder that there’s a whole DVD devoted to explaining the most difficult exercises.
 Review it first.

-In terms of results, some of my shirts fit a little more tightly and I’ve gained about five pounds.
-But, it’s muscle gain.
-I’m not getting bulky, just stronger and tighter.
+In terms of results, I’m getting stronger and tighter.
 After the workouts, I’m sore, but also exhausted.
 My muscles are simply worn out.

 To complete the workouts, you’ll need an agility ladder, a jump rope, small bands, and dumbbells (sold separately).
 Larger strength bands are an option, but not ideal.
 I highly recommend buying dumbbells to get the most out of your workouts and do the moves properly (bands are very awkward on some moves).